Options are accessible through the

 In the descriptions below, each option is listed as the textual summary which is shown on the “options” screen, plus the internal name of the option in brackets, followed by a textual description of the option.

-Note that the internal name of the option can be used in user pref files to force the option to a given setting.
+Note that the internal name of the option can be used in user pref files (.prf files in \lib\customize folder) to force the option to a given setting.
 Various concepts are mentioned in the descriptions below, including “disturb”, (cancel any running, resting, or repeated commands, which are in progress), “flush” (forget any keypresses waiting in the keypress queue), “fresh” (dump any pending output to the screen), and “sub-windows” (see below).

 User interface Options

-Rogue-like commands – selects the “roguelike” command set (see “command.txt” for info).
+Rogue-like commands – selects the No-NumPad command set.

 Use old target by default – forces all commands which normally ask for a “direction” to use the current “target” if there is one.
 Use of this option can be dangerous if you target locations on the ground, unless you clear them when done.